Mar-SHieee/Heart-Disease-Risk-Predictor/README.md

 # ❤️ Heart Disease Risk Predictor

 This isn't a quick "load a dataset, call `.fit()`, done" notebook.

-I ran a full statistical investigation before touching a single model — t-tests, chi-square tests, PCA, LDA — to actually understand what separates a heart disease patient from a healthy one.
+I ran a full statistical investigation before touching a single model,t-tests, chi-square tests, PCA, LDA to actually understand what separates a heart disease patient from a healthy one.

 Then I hand-built three custom leakage-free transformers from scratch to engineer features properly instead of leaning on shortcuts that quietly leak information across cross-validation folds.

 I trained, cross-validated, and tuned four different tree-based models, picked a winner based on real held-out performance, then went back in with SHAP to explain exactly *why* it predicts what it predicts.

-And I didn't stop at a notebook — I shipped it as a working Streamlit app.
+I didn't stop at a notebook, I shipped it as a working Streamlit app.

 I used the **Cleveland Heart Disease dataset** (UCI / [`cherngs/heart-disease-cleveland-uci`](https://www.kaggle.com/datasets/cherngs/heart-disease-cleveland-uci) on Kaggle) for this.